 - To make the dough: in a mixer fitted with the paddle attachment, combine all of the dough ingredients except the butter and mix until well combined.

-- Place the dough in a lightly oiled bowl, turn to grease all sides, cover the bowl, and let the dough rise for 2 hours.
+- Place the dough in a lightly oiled bowl, turn to grease all sides, cover the bowl, and let the dough rise at room temperature for 2 hours.
+Alternatively, you can transfer the dough to the fridge and let it “retard” or rise, for 8-12 hours.

-- To fill and shape the buns: Gently deflate the dough, and transfer it to a lightly floured work surface.
+- To fill and shape the buns: remove from the fridge if they have risen there.
+Gently deflate the dough, flour it as needed and transfer to a lightly floured work surface.
 Roll the dough into a 16″ x 21″ rectangle.

 - Spread the dough with the stick of butter.
 Mix the brown sugar, cinnamon, nutmeg and salt and sprinkle it evenly over the dough.